Wry Neck (Discogenic)

 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose a wry neck.
 Investigations such as an MRI or CT scan may be required to confirm diagnosis.

 Treatment for a wry neck

 For detailed physiotherapy information on the treatment of this condition Become a Member.

 Prognosis of a wry neck

-In patients who receive appropriate treatment and maintain the perfect balance of activities, the injured disc may be pushed back into position in as little as three days (this usually coincides with relocation of displaced disc material back into its original position).
+In patients who receive appropriate treatment and maintain the perfect balance of activities, the acute symptoms of a wry neck can settle in as little as three days (this usually coincides with relocation of displaced disc material back into its original position).
 Typically, however, patients will take approximately 2 to 3 weeks for this to occur.
-Once the disc is 'in', the patient should be pain free and have full movement.
+Once the disc is ‘in’, the patient should be pain free and have relatively full movement.
 However, the torn connective tissue at the back of the disc continues to heal from this point.
-It takes approximately six weeks of consistently keeping the disc 'in' to allow the torn tissue to heal to an adequate level (approximately 80% of its original strength) before resumption of full activities can take place.
+It takes approximately six weeks of consistently keeping the disc ‘in’ to allow the torn tissue to heal to an adequate level (approximately 80% of its original strength) before resumption of full activities can take place.
 Care must therefore be taken to follow physiotherapy advice, exercises and return to activity instructions during this time.

 Contributing factors to the development of a wry neck